jazu1412/PYCARET_LOWCODE_ML/README.md

 - A Jupyter notebook implementing the specific machine learning task
 - A README.md file explaining the contents and how to run the notebook

-## Assignment Overview

-This project is part of a larger assignment with the following objectives:

-1. Clone and successfully execute PyCaret example notebooks in our own environment.
-2. Create video tutorials explaining each notebook's functionality (1 minute per notebook).
-3. Organize the GitHub directory with proper README files.

 ## How to Use This Repository